Investigating Disordered Granular Matter via Ordered Geometric Fragmentation: Connection to granular systems

 Here, the parameter $a$ is assigned the same meaning in both the model description and the experimental system.

-Our next goal is to identify the fragmentation stage of the hypothetical parental object at which the size of a model grain coincides with that of the grains used in the experiment.
+The next step is to identify the fragmentation stage of the hypothetical parent object at which the size of a model grain coincides with that of the grains used in the experiment.
 At fragmentation stage $i$, the grain length $l_i$ (given by Eq.~\eqref{eq:block_length}) must match the experimental grain length $l_g$, so that

-Using Eq.~(\ref{eq:n}), this condition yields
+Using Eq.~\eqref{eq:n}, this condition yields

-As a consistency check, it is noted that for a single grain ($N_g = 1$), one obtains $i = 0$, corresponding to the absence of fragmentation.
-Substituting Eqs.~\eqref{eq:n} and \eqref{eq:i_fragmentation} into Eq.~\eqref{eq:general_relative_volume} yields
+As a consistency check, for a single grain ($N_g = 1$), Eq.~\eqref{eq:i_fragmentation} yields $i = 0$, corresponding to the absence of fragmentation, as expected.